History of ESPN on ABC: ABC and ESPN outbids NBC for the NBA contract

 In late 2001, the NBA was in the midst of putting together a new broadcast and cable television deal.
 At the time, conventional wisdom was that NBC would renew its existing broadcasting contract with the league.
 An October 5, 2001, Sports Business Daily article cited The New York Times sports columnist Richard Sandomir regarding the possibility of ESPN joining with ABC in obtaining a portion of the contract:

 [it would be] difficult to imagine the NBA being so overwhelmed by an ESPN offer that it would let [ESPN] team up for a broadcast deal with ABC that would yield fewer games, promotion and exposure.

 The negotiations were closely watched by those in the business world, as it was the first time that a major sports league crafted a television deal in the new economic environment since the September 11 terrorist attacks a few months before.
-Declining ratings for NBC's NBA game telecasts had already led many to believe that the NBA's next television rights fee would be lower than previous years, and the economic recession made that a likely scenario.
+Declining ratings for NBC's NBA game telecasts had already led some to believe that the NBA's next television rights fee would be lower than previous years, and the economic recession made that a likely scenario.
 As predicted, NBC's offer to the league was lower than the previous agreement's amount.
 Had the NBA agreed to the network's offer, it would have been the first sports league to experience a decline in rights fees.
 However, the NBA rejected NBC's offer and after the network's exclusive negotiating period with the league expired, ABC and ESPN stepped in.
 On January 22, 2002, the NBA signed a six-year deal with The Walt Disney Company and Turner Sports, which renewed an existing deal with TNT and allowed ABC and ESPN to acquire the rights to air the league's games.
 ABC and ESPN reportedly paid an average of about US$400 million a season.
 Technically, ESPN pays the NBA for its broadcast rights and "buys" time on ABC to air select games (this is noted in copyright tags during the end credits at the conclusion of the telecasts, saying "The preceding program has been paid for by ESPN, Inc.") In all, the contract allowed the NBA to increase its rights fees by 25%.

 In June 2007, and again in October 2014, the NBA renewed its television agreement with ESPN, as well as TNT, with the current contract extending through the 2024-25 season.